ByMaxAnjos/MachineLearning_for_geospatial_analysis/README.md

 **Hands-On Learning**: This course takes a practical, hands-on approach to ensure you gain an intuitive understanding of Machine Learning through real-world examples and case studies.

 **Comprehensive Curriculum**: We've carefully structured the course into four main parts to cover a wide range of topics.
-From the fundamentals of Machine Learning to mastering the R language, you'll be equipped with the skills needed to build your own Machine Learning models.
+From the fundamentals of Machine Learning such as, supervised and non-supervised approach, to mastering the R language, you'll be equipped with the skills needed to analyze your dataset or build your own Machine Learning models.

 **Project-Based**: As part of your learning journey, you'll have the opportunity to work on individual Machine Learning projects.
 This practical experience will allow you to apply what you've learned in a real-world context.